jaysaurus/Co.Koa/miniSite/documentation/Config.md

 ### envConfig.js

 envConfig exposes the mongoose module to your local instance.
 This is largely available for convenience should you have specific access needs related to your mongoose instance.
-Most importantly, you may choose your mongoose instance's promise library here:
+Most importantly, you may choose your mongoose instance's promise library here.
+By default it is set to `global.Promise`; it is strongly recommended that you use an alternative such as Bluebird instead.

 ```javascript
 mongoose.Promise = bluebird;